sonai-commits/early-modern-printer-attribution/README.md

-LanceDB was chosen because it is embeddable (no separate server process), supports hybrid vector+keyword search, and writes to disk as a single directory that can be deleted and rebuilt cheaply.
+LanceDB was chosen because it is embeddable (no separate server process), supports hybrid vector+keyword search, and writes to disk as a single directory that can be deleted and rebuilt.

 ### The agent loop

 The language model is Qwen 2.5:14B running locally via Ollama.
-The agent operates in a tool-calling loop, not a free-form generation loop.
+The agent works on the info from the existing tools.
 Here is what happens when a user submits a question.

 **Step 0: Conversation state.** The agent has a `messages` list in the format used by chat-completion APIs: